treder/MVPA-Light/README.md

 #### Introduction to regression

 A *regression model* performs statistical predictions, similar to a classifier.
 The main difference between both types of models is that a classifier predicts class labels (a discrete variable) whereas a regression model predicts responses (a continuous variable).
+The function [`mv_regress`](mv_regress.m) deals with regression data of an arbitrary number and order of dimensions.
+It implements cross-validation, generalization, searchlight analysis, and so on.
+See [`getting_started_with_regression.m`](examples/getting_started_with_regression.m) for code to get you started.

 *Example*: We hypothesize that reaction time (RT) in a task is predicted by the magnitude of the BOLD response in brain areas.
 To investigate this, we perform a searchlight analysis: In every iteration, the single-trial BOLD response in a subset of contiguous voxels serves as features, whereas RT serves as response variable.
 We assume that this relationship is non-linear, so we use [kernel ridge regression](model/train_kernel_ridge.m) to predict RT.